Dr. Radosław Zajdel

 Co-authored with Dr. Jan Douša to explain how GNSS technology extends beyond daily positioning into Earth-system science, enabling precise monitoring of tectonic motion, ice loss, sea-level change, and other dynamic processes.
 Read the feature.

-“Díky kombinaci satelitních dat získáme přesnější obraz Země” — Interview
+“Díky kombinaci satelitních dat získáme přesnější obraz Země” (“By Combining Satellite Data, We Gain a More Accurate Picture of Earth”) — Interview

 Interview by Tereza Mašínová highlighting how combining GPS, Galileo, and BeiDou data refines Earth-shape descriptions, surface motion, gravity field, and mass distribution for both geoscience research and environmental monitoring.
 Read the interview.